thesarwars/CorporateAssetTracking/README.md

-# Corporate Asste Tracking App
+# Corporate Asset Tracking App

 A Django app to track corporate assets such as phones, tablets, laptops and other gears handed out to employees.